Tajalli: Epistemological meaning

 According to epistemological semantics, truth manifests itself in the heart of the human being on a mystical journey.
-Consequently, by means of divine manifestation within one's self, the mystic could attain to a realization of the truth to such a degree that those attributes he personally embodies shine forth as reflections of The Divine Attributes within his very being.
+Consequently, by means of divine manifestation within one's self, the mystic could attain to a realization of the truth to such a degree that those attributes he personally embodies shine forth as reflections of the divine attributes within his very being.
 The spiritual wayfarer discovers this through the ascetic or Sufi conduct during his spiritual journey inward to attain to God Consciousness, which he unleashes within himself into the world as a kind of divine charisma.
 Some mystics of the Sufi path recognize this charisma as a divine presence and regard it as sufficient reason to conclude that the Divine is manifest in the heart of the charismatic.
-Alternatively, Tajalli is also use to denote a removal of the conceptual veils which occult the truth of The Divine Manifestation - namely every thing that veils Creation's True End, which is to act as a Revelation of God's Divine Attributes.
+Alternatively, Tajalli is also used to denote a removal of the conceptual veils which hide the truth of the Divine Manifestation - namely every thing that veils creation's true end, which is to act as a revelation of God's divine attributes.